 Other Power Supplies¶

 When you want to power the system with a DC-DC adapter or a DC universal regulated switch power supply, the CN2 pins beside the MicroUSB port will be the best interface for that purpose.
-Using a barrel jack connector and dupont cables is also a very effective solution; see this post on our forum for more information.
+Using a barrel jack connector and dupont cables is also a very effective solution.